Securing your Wi-Fi router: Protect your home network

 Sort out your passwords and usernames

 We're not just talking about the wifi password here.
-You should also change the password (and if there is one, username), for your router settings.
-If you need help accessing these, check out our router settings guide.
+You should also change the password (and if there is one, username) for your router settings.

-There are a number of features that tend to be switched on by default when your router arrives.
+There are several features that tend to be switched on by default when your router arrives.
 But it may not always be in your best interest to leave these things switched on.

 For example, Wifi Protected Setup (WPS) was introduced as a way of making it easier to connect new devices to a wifi network.
 There may be a WPS button on the front of your router – the idea is that you press that button and a button on another device simultaneously and they connect automatically.
 But WPS has a bad reputation for being insecure and is particularly vulnerable to hackers using a brute force attack, which bombards a device with attempts at guessing usernames and passwords.